ahsanshakil-baust/ahsanshakil-baust/README.md

 # 💫 About Me:
 🔭 I’m currently working on Sync Chron Tech Pvt.
-Ltd.<br>👯 I’m looking to collaborate on MERN related Websites<br>🌱 I’m currently learning MERN Technology and also JAVA<br>💬 Ask me about React, Node js also JavaScript<br>⚡ Fun fact - I am an EEE Engineer
+Ltd.<br>👯 I’m looking to collaborate on MERN related Websites<br>🌱 I’m currently learning MERN Technology and also JAVA<br>💬 Ask me about React, Node js and also JavaScript<br>⚡ Fun fact - I am an EEE Engineer

 ## 🌐 Socials: